-And that's all we're going to say on texture memory for now, more on future set!

-It's a complex topic, you can learn everything you want to know about it from CUDA Handbook Ch 10
+And that's all we're going to say on texture memory.
+It's a complex topic, you can learn everything you want to know about it from the textbook

 Read-Only Cache (CC 3.5+)

 Many CUDA programs don't use textures, but we should take advantage of the texture cache hardware.